dstodev/factorio-server/README.md

 ## RCON

-This environment supports RCON for sending commands to the server:
+To send RCON commands to the server, run:
 `./script/send-rcon.sh MyRconCommand`

 This script assumes the server is accessible via `localhost`, but the